-Incredibly versatile as a filler, decorators caulk is cheap and easy to apply using a caulking gun.
+Incredibly versatile as a filler, decorators caulk is cheap and easy to apply using a caulking gun, with no need for other accessories.
 The caulk dries within hours into a tough elastic rubber seal and remains flexible even after it’s finished drying.

 The main downside of the smooth plastic texture of decorators caulk is that, unlike powder filler, it cannot be rubbed down, meaning it’s very obvious when used to fill more central holes in the wall.

 What is decorators caulk used for?

 The flexibility of decorators caulk product makes it the perfect material for filling cracks, as it can absorb a certain degree of movement and keep the area looking great.
 Commonly, this type of caulk is used for cracks in the corners of walls, gaps around skirting boards, window and door frames, and ceiling coving.

 Decorators caulk is sometimes even considered superior to more traditional powder fillers which tend to form cracks upon any movement.
 This type of caulk also dries much faster and can be easily smoothed using a finger, often without need of sanding.